1fexd/bananaai-submodule/docs/docs/common-use-cases.md

 ---
 title: 📋 Common Use Cases
-description: Using LLMs as you code with PearAI
+description: Using LLMs as you code with BananaAI
 keywords: [how to, edit, refactor, boilerplate, context]
 ---